Film and TV drama

 Get a degree:

 A degree isn’t essential but if you want one, look at ScreenSkills’ list of recommended courses.
 Have a look at ScreenSkills’ list of recommended courses and select ones in film and TV.
 We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the film and TV industries.

 Take a short course:

 You might like the National Film and Television School's (NFTS) Movie Magic Scheduling course.
 First aid courses are useful too.
 ScreenSkills lists relevant training courses on the website.
 Go to the list of training courses recommended by ScreenSkills and see if there is one in directing or production.

-Go to ScreenSkills events, especially Open Doors where you can meet people who work in the industry.
+Go to ScreenSkills’ events like Open Doors to meet people working in development departments.
 Give people in the AD department your details and ask if you can do work experience.
+Go to how to network well for some tips.

 Become a trainee: